 The first two steps started something rolling in my mind, as this idea built up momentum my imagination was allowed to consider thoughts along the lines of quitting my job, renting out the house and travelling around Europe.
 All of a sudden ideas that were nothing more than a brief fantasy started to seem possible.

 Three years prior to this, in a “field of dreams” type way, I started to build a campervan.
 With no real reason or purpose, other than it was something I felt I should do.
 Naïve to how much this task may actually cost, and how long it may take, I bought a Ford Transit and started the build.
 Sometimes only spurred on by knowing that it will only ever be worth something when it was finished, I had to keep on building it.

 Along side this, I also had a burning desire to build a café racer style motorcycle.
-These two builds can be seen in detail in the projects page.
+These two builds can be seen in detail under their own heading in the menu above.